History: 1989 to Present

 Also toward the end of the Centennial notes it states that a released time catechetical program continues to the present time.
 These history notes were written in 1989, and those who led the programs were also listed then.
 The following notes of this article describe our Faith Formation/Whole Church Program to the present.
 Following are those in our parish history who led Faith Formation from 1989 until the present.
 In 1989 Christine Rabitoy was hired as High School Facilitator along with Mary Hale and Theresa Desotell, both of whom continued on as co-coordinators of the grade school program.
 Christine was diagnosed with cancer but continued to work until her illness prevented it.
 Denise Dufek assisted Christine in the program as her illness progressed, and was hired in the position of High School Coordinator after Christine's death and continued on until summer of 2001.
 Denise then ended this ministry as she already had a full time job as instructor at Bay de Noc College.

-In July of 2001 Sister JoAnn Jauquet, an Adrian Dominican Sister, was hired as Director of Religious Education and Pastoral Associate and continues on in that ministry to the present.
+In July of 2001 Sister JoAnn Jauquet, an Adrian Dominican Sister, was hired as Director of Religious Education and Pastoral Associate and left All Saints in 2017.

 In May of 2003 Religious Education/CCD classes came to an end after over forty years.
 In October 2003 the parish moved into Restored Order of the Sacraments of Initiation/Whole Church which is a family centered program involving all generations of faith.
 This was a Diocesan directive.